(French-Dutch, b.1998, London)

 Dreamer geist

-My name is Apolline, I am an audio-inflected Surrealist and bricoleuse, applying the act of listening to materials and their memories.
+My name is Apolline.
+I am an audio-inflected Surrealist and bricoleuse exploring the act of listening to materials and their memories.
+As a highly sensitive person, I foster a sense of belonging to the world through a deeply sensual engagement with its sights, sounds, and textures.

 1. Diaphanous: transparent, lets the light through, especially of cloth